 Companies fail to understand the importance of an ERP implementation project and possible ERP failures.
 Many times, the right resources are not included.
-Organizations do not plan well in advance over the activities and tasks needed through the implementation.
-The solution provider is well equipped with all the tools to be able to deliver as per timeline, but companies need to reciprocate likewise as well.
+Organizations do not plan well in advance for the activities and tasks needed through the implementation.
+The solution provider is well equipped with all the tools to be able to deliver as per the timeline, but companies need to reciprocate likewise as well.
 All of this results in the quality of implementation delivery and removes the chances of ERP Failures.
 And then the solution provider, or at times the ERP technology takes the blame.

 The best way to avoid ERP failures from happening is to set priorities right from the beginning.
 Organizations should engage crucial team members from the very start.
-ERP tools touch all the forefronts of your company, so it is essential to have people from all the various departments to participate in the process.
+ERP tools touch all the forefronts of your company, so it is essential to have people from all the various departments participate in the process.

 - Implementation Timeline:

 Some ERP vendors claim to have their products easy to install, and once installed the company can run on it flawlessly.
 Well, it never really works that way.
 The next common misconception we’ll talk about is the implementation timeline.

 Companies think of ERP solutions as a plug and play tools.
 ERPs are systems that need to be designed for the company, as per requirements.
 This is not a one-day job, it takes time and resources.
 Huge implementations can go up until 3 quarters of a year. if done methodically.
 Solution partners take resort to implementation methodologies, many times it is technology-specific.
 The project is divided into phases, with intermediate milestones.